alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 ### Static website in Twitter's first-party archives

 Pretty much every social media website has a way to export your data, but some exports are better than others.
-Some

----

-On some sites it's obviously offered reluctantly -- a zip archive full of JSON files, with minimal documentation or explanation.
+Some sites clearly offer it reluctantly -- a zip archive full of JSON files, with minimal documentation or explanation.
-Enough to comply with data export laws, but nothing more than that.
+Enough to comply with [data export laws][ico-data-portability], but nothing more.

-Twitter's archive was much better than that.
+Twitter's archive was much better.
-When you've downloaded your archive, the first thing you saw was an HTML file called `Your archive.html`.
+When you downloaded your archive, the first thing you'd see was an HTML file called `Your archive.html`.
 Opening this would launch a static website where you could browse your data, including full-text search for your tweets:

 <style>
   #twitter_archive {
     display: grid;
     grid-template-columns: repeat(2, 1fr);
-    grid-gap: var(--grid-gap);
+    grid-column-gap: var(--grid-gap);
   }

   #twitter_archive a:nth-child(1) img {
     border-top-right-radius:    0;
     border-bottom-right-radius: 0;
-  },
+  }

   #twitter_archive a:nth-child(2) img {
     border-top-left-radius:    0;
     border-bottom-left-radius: 0;
   }

   #twitter_archive figcaption {
     grid-column: 1 / span 2;
   }